 When is it open?

-The Garden is open every day except for July 4, Thanksgiving Day and December 25.
-The garden opens early in the morning, and closes at 8 p.m.
+Every day except for July 4, Thanksgiving Day and December 25.
+The Garden opens early in the morning, and closes at 8 p.m.
 Some trails close early in the evening.
 There may be some days when the garden, or a part of the garden, closes for a special event.

 What other amenities are there at the Desert Botanical Garden?

-There is a cafe, a reading library, and a wonderful garden shop where you can purchase gifts and live plants.
+There is a cafe, a full service restaurant (Gertrude's), a reading library, and a wonderful garden shop where you can purchase gifts and live plants.

 Next Page >> Desert Botanical Garden Tips